 Victoria Twead was born and raised in Dorset, England.
-She nagged Joe into moving to Spain in 2004 where their new life in a mountain village inspired her first book, Chickens, Mules and Two Old Fools.
+She nagged Joe into moving to Spain in 2004 where their new life in a mountain village inspired her first book, Chickens, Mules and Two Old Fools and the sequels.

 How "Chickens" was hatched